Az-r-ow/cs50-ai/README.md

 ## Week 1 : Knowledge
 ### Knights : [:book:](https://cs50.harvard.edu/ai/2020/projects/1/knights/)

+Given a way to express logical sentences, I was asked to solve four puzzles given.

 ### Minesweeper : [:book:](https://cs50.harvard.edu/ai/2020/projects/1/minesweeper/)

+In this project, we had to write an AI agent that can gather knowledge about the minesweeper board and automatically select cells that are known to be safe.

 ## Week 2 : Uncertainty
 ### PageRank : [:book:](https://cs50.harvard.edu/ai/2020/projects/2/pagerank/)